yash22091/filebeat-log-decoder/README.md

-# Filebeat Log Decoder for OSSEC/Wazuh
+# Filebeat Log Decoder for Wazuh

-This repository provides **custom OSSEC/Wazuh decoders and rules** specifically crafted for parsing **Filebeat-generated logs**.
+This repository provides **custom Wazuh decoders and rules** specifically crafted for parsing **Filebeat-generated logs**.
 These configurations are designed to help **monitor and detect logs that are received by the Wazuh Manager but not ingested into the indexer**, due to various issues such as:

 * Field mapping conflicts
 * Data type mismatches